sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 To power the checks to monitor your Sensu backend, external etcd, and PostgreSQL instances, add the Sensu HTTP Plugin and and Monitoring Plugins dynamic runtime assets.
 These assets include the plugins the checks will rely on.

-The [Sensu HTTP Plugins][1] dynamic runtime asset includes the `check-http.rb` plugin, which your backend and PosgreSQL checks will rely on.
+The [Sensu HTTP Plugin][5] dynamic runtime asset includes the `check-http.rb` plugin, which your backend and PosgreSQL checks will rely on.
-The Sensu assets packaged from Sensu HTTP Plugins are built against the Sensu Ruby runtime environment, so you also need to add the [Sensu Go Ruby Runtime Assets][7] dynamic runtime asset.
+The Sensu assets packaged from Sensu HTTP Plugin are built against the Sensu Ruby runtime environment, so you also need to add the [Sensu Go Ruby Runtime Assets][6] dynamic runtime asset.
 The Ruby runtime asset delivers the Ruby executable and supporting libraries the check will need to run the `check-http.rb` plugin.

-To do this, use the `check-http.rb` plugin from the [Sensu HTTP Plugin][3] dynamic runtime asset to query Sensu's [health API endpoint][2] with a check definition for your primary (Backend Alpha) and secondary (Backend Beta) backends:
+To do this, use the `check-http.rb` plugin from the [Sensu HTTP Plugin][5] dynamic runtime asset to query Sensu's [health API endpoint][2] with a check definition for your primary (Backend Alpha) and secondary (Backend Beta) backends:

 To register the Sensu HTTP Plugin dynamic runtime asset, `sensu-plugins/sensu-plugins-http:6.0.0`, run: